NOW a first-line option for patients with type 2 diabetes offering powerful A1C reduction.1

 Use in Specific Populations

-Pediatric Use: Safety and efficacy of RYBELSUS® have not been established in pediatric patients (younger than 18 years)
+- Pediatric Use: Safety and effectiveness of RYBELSUS® have not been established in pediatric patients

 Please click here for Prescribing Information, including Boxed Warning.

 - RYBELSUS® [package insert].
 Plainsboro, NJ: Novo Nordisk Inc; January 2023.

 - Rodbard HW, Dougherty T, Taddei-Allen P. Efficacy of oral semaglutide: overview of the PIONEER clinical trial program and implications for managed care.
 Am J Manag Care.
 2020;26(suppl 16):S335-S343.